-Straight actors are often cast as gay characters, even though in the early days of film, gay plot lines were largely off limits.
-However, as both Hollywood and the larger public have evolved, more same-sex stories have appeared on the big screen.
+In the early days of film, gay plotlines were largely off-limits.
+However, as both Hollywood and the public have evolved, same-sex stories have increasingly appeared on the big screen.

-There has been a push for openly gay actors to be cast in gay roles, but an overwhelming amount of straight actors still land these parts.
-Some of those heterosexual actors talked about playing members of the LGBTQ+ community.
+People have pushed for filmmakers to cast openly gay actors in gay roles, but an overwhelming number of straight actors still land these parts.
 Some eagerly embraced the challenge; others were hesitant.

 - Benedict Cumberbatch, The Telegraph